veerwest/formassembly-api/README.md

 ***
 "use_ssl":"XXXX",

 Integer representing if the form must be displayed over HTTPS.
-If true, form url must contain https:// .
+If true, form URL must contain https:// .

 ***
  + "created":"XXXXXXXX"